 Compare insurance costs by make and model before you buy.
 Your choice of vehicle can add $100 to $200 a month to your costs.

 A Subaru Outback costs $96 a month to insure; a Tesla Model Y runs $241.
-Both are midsize SUVs, but the $145 monthly gap adds up to $1,740 a year.
+Both are midsize SUVs, but that $145 difference adds up to $1,740 a year.
 Honda sedans average $82 a month for full coverage, and Toyota sedans run $119.
-At $103 a month for full coverage, compact vans cost less than electric vehicles, which can run $241 or more.
+Compact vans come in at $103 a month for full coverage, less than most electric vehicles.

 - Get insurance quotes for your make and model before purchasing.
 Dealers focus on monthly car payments, but insurance can add hundreds of dollars to your budget.
-Pull at least three quotes from different companies so you know what to expect.
+Pull at least three quotes from different companies before you commit.

 - Check which companies offer the lowest rates for your vehicle type.
 State Farm has the best rates for Toyota vehicles at $36 a month for minimum coverage.
 For Honda owners, GEICO offers the cheapest option at $51 a month for models like the Odyssey.